 What is a Bend?

 Bends in sheet metal are manufactured using sheet metal brakes.
 We hold a +/- 1 degree tolerance on all bend angles.
-For the fastest lead time, we recommend 12 bends or less (per part) and a bend radius of 0.030 in.
+For the fastest lead time, we recommend 12 bends or less (per part) and a uniform bend radii based on your material thickness, see chart below for guidance.
 The flange length must be at least 4 times the material thickness.

 Tip: We recommend keeping the same bend radii across all bends when possible.
 This helps minimize the amount of brake setups to reduce overall cost.